 In the women’s singles, six of the eight fourth-round matches will be played today.
 Simona Halep and Zarina Dyas, who will have to wait until tomorrow, are in the same section of the draw as the third-round matches between Ana Ivanovic and Sabine Lisicki and between Madison Keys and Yaroslava Shvedova, which will be completed today.
 If any of the latter four players make it to the final they will have to play five times in the next six days.

-Six hours of play were lost on Saturday The Ivanovic-Lisicki match on Court One was called off early in the second set on Saturday night, Lisicki having won the first set, but remarkable efforts were made to complete the other third-round match out on No 12 Court.
+The Ivanovic-Lisicki match on Court One was called off early in the second set on Saturday night, Lisicki having won the first set, but remarkable efforts were made to complete the other third-round match out on No 12 Court.
 Keys, having lost the first set, was leading 6-5 in the second set but then called for the trainer.
 The American took a medical time-out to have her left thigh strapped, but if she was expecting play to be called off for the day at that point she was disappointed.

 At 9.31pm, with the scoreboard lights glowing brightly in the deepening darkness, the match resumed.
 Keys, who was moving with great difficulty, lost the next game, leaving a tie-break to be played.
 At first the umpire seemed to suggest the match should continue, but with the clock showing 9.36pm play was suspended for the day.
 They will resume at 11.30 this morning.